 As the number of members continue to grow, Mugen begins to collapse internally.
 Its founder and peacemaker Tatsuya decides to open his own diner to lead a more peaceful life.
 Ohta and Konishi accept an offer to become professional fighters abroad.
 For Kohaku who grew up with no one, Mugen is his everything.
 He struggles to accept these changes.
-With a friendship on the brink of falling apart, what used to be a leaderless group has become a huge, powerful organization led by Kohaku.
+With a friendship on the brink of falling apart, what used to be a leaderless group turns into a huge, powerful organization led by Kohaku.
 However, a lot of unidentified people who claim as Mugen members go around town doing shady stuff.
 They destroy the group’s good reputation and coincidentally run into some trouble with the Amamiya Brothers.

 Two of the most swoon-worthy members of EXILE Tribe, EXILE’s Takahiro and Sandaime J Soul Brothers’ Hiroomi Tosaka, play Masaki and Hiroto Amamiya.
 The former wrestlers face the entire Mugen group together and succeed in what the Hyuga gang failed to do.
 Cobra just can’t move on from the fact that they were beaten by two guys.

 Song: SIN- Ace of Spades feat.
 Hiroomi Tosaka

-More than knowing what really occurred between Mugen and the Amamiya Brothers, what I like most about these flashbacks is that I get to see a cute and talkative Cobra which is totally different from his cool and taciturn personality as Sannoh Rengokai’s leader.
+More than knowing what really occurred between Mugen and the Amamiya Brothers, what I like most about these flashbacks is that I get to see a cute and talkative Cobra which is totally different from his current cool and taciturn personality as Sannoh Rengokai’s leader.

-Losing Tatsuya, Tsukumo in a coma, Mugen’s downfall, Kohaku and Amamiya Brothers’ disappearance: even though this season has less humor and has been more on the dramatic side, the action sequences are still on par with the first.
+This season includes losing Tatsuya, Tsukumo in a coma, Mugen’s downfall, Kohaku and Amamiya Brothers’ disappearance but even though it has less humor and has been more on the dramatic side, the action sequences are still as good as the first season.

 Featuring Sandaime J Soul Brother’s song “Mugen Road”, Trailer #10 shows Mugen in fierce battles.
 And they don’t call ’em legends for nothing.

 Just like the first season, Cobra gets the most impressive and memorable individual moves in a fight scene.
 With sexy stares and badass moves, Takanori Iwata continues to be a freakin’ bias ruiner.
-He isn’t a great actor which is understandable since he’s a “performer” but he had me at German Suplex. (´▽`ʃƪ)♡ Why so sexy, Gun chan??